ICAT Getting Started Guide

 Setup and Configure ICAT with QuickBooks® in no time.

-ICAT reads your QuickBooks data in real time to allocate indirect costs and run contract cost reports.
-ICAT must be installed on the same machine where your QuickBooks® is installed.
+ICAT reads your QuickBooks data in real time to automatically allocate indirect costs and run contract cost reports.
+To get started, download and install ICAT on any computer used to access QuickBooks®.

-For QuickBooks in a hosted environment (e.g. with Right Networks or other service providers) - Please request that ICAT be provisioned in your remote environment.
+For QuickBooks in a hosted environment (e.g. with Right Networks, Swizznet, or other service providers) - Please request that ICAT be provisioned in your remote environment.
+Your license key will activate the software.

 For QuickBooks on a local computer or server - If you have not already done so, please download the ICAT software to that machine: